Study for a Self-Portrait—Triptych, 1985–86

-Study for a Self-Portrait—Triptych, 1985–86 is a triptych painted between 1985 and 1986 by the Irish born artist Francis Bacon.
-It is a brutally honest examination of the effect of age and time on the human body and spirit, and was painted in the aftermath of the deaths of many of his close friends.
+Study for a Self-Portrait—Triptych, 1985–86 is a triptych painted between 1985 and 1986 by the Irish-born English artist Francis Bacon.
+It is a brutally honest examination of the effect of age and time on the human body and spirit and was painted in the aftermath of the deaths of many of his close friends.
 It is Bacon's only full-length self-portrait, and was described by art critic David Sylvester as "grand, stark, ascetic".

 The triptych is widely considered a masterpiece and one of Bacon's most personal works, but is one of his least experimental and most conventional paintings.
 Bacon believed that the fatigue of old age and the complications of fame led him to appreciate simplicity as a virtue of its own, a sentiment which he attempted to transfer into his work.

 Description

 The painting is built up from very even and smooth brush strokes, using mostly brown, cream, white and black colours, except around the faces.
-Bacon is ill-at-ease in each panel, seated cross-legged with his hands around his knees, though in the centre panel one arm rest on the chair arm.
+Bacon is ill-at-ease in each panel, seated cross-legged with his hands around his knees, though in the centre panel, one arm rests on the chair arm.
 The descriptions are based on passport photographs; he never used a mirror for these works, claiming that he hated the sight of his own face, especially close up, and more as he got older.
-This is reflected in the current work; in the left and centre panels large parts of his head have disintegrated or are missing.
+This is reflected in the current work; in the left and centre panels, large parts of his head have disintegrated or are missing.
 He explained to Sylvester that he continued "painting it [his face] because I haven't any other people to do...One of the nicest things Jean Cocteau said was 'each day in the mirror I watch death at work.'
 That is what one does to oneself".